wubuku/Dapp-LCDP/README.md

 Here it is necessary to highlight the architect of our project: Jiefeng Yang.
 He has more than 20 years of software development experience, and is a well-deserved DDD expert, the creator of DDDML, and the author of the technical book "[Deep into DDD: Driving Complex Software Development by DSL](https://item.jd.com/12834017.html)".
 He is also one of the developers of, or has provided key technical support for, several important ecological fundamental projects on Starcoin, the first Move public blockchain(some ecological projects on Starcoin are developed by anonymous teams).

-It is in the book "Deep into DDD" that we detail the design of DDDML, the native DSL for DDD, and its related development tool chain, and how to use them to solve various aches in complex software development processes.
+It is in the book "Deep into DDD" that we detail the design of DDDML, the native DSL for DDD, and its related development toolchain, and how to use them to solve various aches in complex software development processes.
 This well-received bestseller was published in April 2021 and reprinted in September of the same year.

 ![The Book "Deep into DDD"](TheBookDeepIntoDDD.png)